-Significant silver-gold mineralisation has now been intersected over an area of 200 metres by 100 metres and down to a depth of 100 metres below surface.

-The mineralised zone at Silica Hill has now been intersected in four holes: Hole CMIPT026, which intersected mineralisation from surface, and Holes CMIPT046, CMIPT043 and CMIPT011 intersecting deeper parts of the system down to about 100 metres below surface (Figures 1 and 2).
-These holes have established the true thickness of the zone in the area drilled to be about 50 metres (see announcements dated 8th August, 19th August and 31st August 2016).
+Significant silver-gold mineralisation has now been intersected in four holes over an area of 200 metres by 100 metres and down to a depth of 100 metres below surface: Hole CMIPT046 which was drilled beneath Hole CMIPT026, and Hole CMIPT011 drilled below CMIPT043.
+These holes have established that the average true thickness of the mineralised zone in the area drilled is about 50 metres (Figures 2, 3 and 4).